commitdev/zero/README.md

 ## Using zero to spin up your own stack
 Using Zero to spin up your infrastructure is easy and straightforward; using a few commands, you can configure and deploy your very own scalable high-performant infrastructure that is production-ready.

+A few caveats:
+- It would be best to [create a GitHub org](https://docs.github.com/en/github/setting-up-and-managing-organizations-and-teams/creating-a-new-organization-from-scratch) where your code is going to live and grant [CircleCi Organization access](https://github.com/settings/connections/applications/78a2ba87f071c28e65bb) to your repositories.
+- During set-up you are required to have

 ### zero init
+The `init` command creates a new project and outputs an infrastructure configuration file with user input prompted responses into a folder  -> 📁 `YOUR_PROJECT_NAME/zero-project.yml`

 ```
 # To create and customize a new project you run